codefresh-io/cap-docs.codefresh.io/_docs/integrations/jira.md

 1. To confirm, click **Commit**.
   It may take a few moments for the changes to be synced to the cluster before the integration account appears in the list.

+### Integration resource in shared runtime configuration
+The integration resource is created in the shared runtime configuration Git repository, under `resources`.
+The exact location depends on whether the integration is shared with _all_ or _specific_ runtimes:
+* All runtimes: Created in `resources/all-runtimes-all-clusters/`
+* Selected runtimes: Created in `resources/runtimes/<runtime-name>/`

 ### What to read next
 [Shared runtime configuration]({{site.baseurl}}/docs/runtime/shared-configuration/)